chrishodgson/chrishodgson.github.io/_drafts/install/setup-symfony-with-homebrew.md

 ---
 layout: post
 title: Setup Symfony with Apache, PHP-FPM and MySQL using Homebrew
-excerpt: Steps to setup Symfony with Apache, PHP-FPM and MySQL using Homebrew on OSX
+summary: Steps to setup Symfony with Apache, PHP-FPM and MySQL using Homebrew on OSX
 categories: [install, symfony]
 tags: [apache, php-fpm, mysql]
 links: